-Jo Woodward joined ITOPF in 2016 to provide PA support to Karen Purnell and Richard Johnson.
+Jo Woodward joined ITOPF in 2016 and provides PA support to the directors.
 Jo has worked extensively as a Board level PA and has spent much of her career working for large hotel and retail organisations.

 Technical Team Managers

 Dr Franck Laruelle is a marine biologist and previously worked with the French research organisation Cedre, acting as a technical adviser on behalf of the French government at a number of spills, including ERIKA and PRESTIGE.
 Franck joined ITOPF in 2006 and currently leads ITOPF's Africa and Middle Fast team.